mattgd/grafana-env/README.md

 # grafana-env
-Keep consistent copies of Grafana dashboards between prod and dev environments.
+Keep consistent copies of Grafana dashboards between production and development environments.

 To run, create JSON files of your production and development Grafana JSON models.
 Then, run the following command.
 Note: result will be output to `stdout`: